- Stunning Remote Beach Lodge

 The bedrooms are spacious, thatched suites on raised wooden stilts, dotted around the coastal dunes, some with sea views and some hidden in the dune forest.
 The light woods, glass and natural materials used give the rooms a light and airy feel.
 All are air-conditioned with en-suite bathroom, shower and double hand basins.

 The iSimangaliso Wetland Park has eight eco-systems, three lake systems, swamp forests, coastal dunes, sustainable fishing traditions and large diversity of bird life.
 Mabibi offers excellent snorkelling and all equipment will be provided by the lodge to enjoy the array for subtropical fish on the shallow reef.
-Lake Sibaya is only 25 minutes from the lodge and is Southern Africa’s largest fresh water lake, explore the lake by guided kayak excursion, requiring a reasonable level of fitness and a good chance to see hippo and crocodile.
+Lake Sibaya is only 25 minutes from the lodge and is Southern Africa’s largest fresh water lake, explore the lake by guided kayak excursion, requiring a reasonable level of fitness.
 There is a Tsonga homestead nearby and guided, interactive visits area available.
 Guided walks are suggested through the coastal dune forests, grasslands and sandy beaches.

 Optional activities include scuba diving, the reefs are only short distance from the lodge and offer all from beginner to experienced divers to enjoy the 1250 fish species.
 Due to the nature of the ocean in the area, this will all be subject to sea conditions.
 Open ocean boat trip launched from the lodge, which can be strenuous but once out you may spot dolphins, whales, whale sharks and a variety of other fish and marine life.
 In the summer months November to February, careful, evening turtle tracking is offered, in search of Giant Leatherback and Loggerhead turtle nests.

 - Swimming Pool